mariam-khmaladze/Java-roots/README.md

 # Java Snippets
-Most low-level OOP language features are showcased in this repo.
-The purpose of this excercise was to include core OOP features in a compact way.
-It is just verbose enough to be readable.
+The purpose of this excercise was to showcase low-level OOP features in a compact but intuitive way.

+Code is (and should be) verbose enough to be readable.